+In Units 1 and 2, text selection is a school-based decision and should reflect the interests and needs of students.
 Across Units 1 and 2, students must study at least three texts.
-The selection must include three of the following four categories:
+The selection must include two of the following four categories:

-- one complete play - one complete prose text (novel or non-fiction or a collection of short stories) - a selection of poetry (at least five poems) - a multimodal text (film, television program, documentary, multimedia).
+- one complete play - one complete prose text (novel or non-fiction or a collection of short stories) - a selection of poetry (at least five poems) - a multimodal text (film, documentary, multimedia, television program).